crytic/building-secure-contracts/not-so-smart-contracts/cosmos/non_determinism/README.md

     return &types.MsgCheckAmountsResponse{}, nil
 }
 ```

-Even if we fix the `map` problem, it is still possible than the `total` overflows for nodes running on 32-bit architectures earlier than for the rest of the nodes, again causing chain split.
+Even if we fix the `map` problem, it is still possible than the `total` overflows for nodes running on 32-bit architectures earlier than for the rest of the nodes, again causing the chain split.

 ## Mitigations